srikanth722/mixed-messages/README.md

 ## General Information
 The purpose of this project is to write a message generator program.
 Every time a user runs the program, they will get a new, randomized output.
 To make the program truly random, the message that it outputs will be made up of at least three different pieces of data.
+The theme of these messages will resemble that of a Fortune Cookie.

 ### Project Objectives
 - Build a message generator program using JavaScript